 Gerduberg on road 54 (Ytri-Raudamelur) at the beginning of the peninsula consists in an impressive wall of basalt columns with a volcano behind.
 Unless it is very foggy, you cannot miss it from the road.
 However please note that, although the GPS says that you can do a loop back on the main road, this is actually private property.
 So you cannot continue behind the volcanic cone.

-Raudfeldsgja Canyon (#5)
+9. Raudfeldsgja Canyon

 A very narrow canyon.
 If you are not claustrophobic, you can even enter.
 Good footwear is needed.

-Inland sites at the limit of Snaefellsnes
+Attractions at the limit of the Peninsula Snaefellsnes

 Inland, at the limit of the Snaefellsnes Peninsula are 2 sites not to be missed right on the Ring Road.